node-girls/node-workshop/step4.md

 Now you know how to send the message.
 How do you send a whole html page?

+You will see that we have a `public` folder with `index.html` and an image.

 To be able to send any file from the server we need a core node module called `fs` - **file system.**
 `Fs` allows you to **read and write** to and from your hard drive.
 Before we can send our `index.html`, our server first needs to read it.